vkostyanetsky/Foodlog/README.md

 pip install --upgrade .
 ```

-You can find all configurable parameters of the script (the calories limit, target ranges of macronutrients etc.) in the [profile](data_sample/profile.yaml).
+You can find all configurable parameters of the script (date format, calories limit, target ranges of macronutrients etc.) in the [profile](data_sample/profile.yaml).